rok92/TIL/En/Opic.md

 **When I went to check on it**, I saw that **it was burnt.** So **I had to throw it away**.
 I learned a lesson.
 You should fully focus on

 when you cook.

+**Answer> AL**

+Although my number one hobby is cooking there were some unexpected experiences.

+I will tell you about this one ingredient that happened last year.
+It was when I planned to cook for my gf's 27th birthday.
+I wanted to do the best for my gf, so my original plan was to make a chocloate cake.

+But the thing is... it was my first time to bake it!!

+I searched information online and read every single line of it to be fully prepared.
+This process helped me draw up specific plans.

+But as soon as I started baking, I was in a panic.
+I set the temperature to high and missed the timing to turn off the oven.

+As a result, the cake was burnt, so I couldn't give to her...

+One food fortune was that I prepared gift basket as well.
+I was so worn out at the end of the day.

+Since then, my baking skill have improved day by day and now, making a chocolate cake is like a walk the par for me.

 <hr>